-No. For the 2016-2017 school year, your IMPACT evaluation will not be affected if your school transitioned to Extended Year.
-You will continue to receive all components of your evaluation, as indicated in your guidebook, with the same deadlines as schools that have not transitioned to Extended Year.
+No. Your IMPACT evaluation will not be affected if your school transitioned to a non-traditional calendar.
+You will continue to receive all components of your evaluation, as indicated in your guidebook, with the same deadlines as schools that have not transitioned to a non-traditional calendar.